jwilli48/CanvasReport/README.md

 4. Create an API key

 ## BUGS
+One issues that I seem unable to fix is if the location links are to a file that is located on a seperate drive then excel, it will cause excel to dramtically slow down / freeze when any of the links to those files are accessed.

 ## RECOGNICTION
 Inspired by the VAST program originally created by the University of Central Florida at https://github.com/ucfopen/VAST